 ABOUT THE FOUNDER

-Bonnie Bright, Ph.D. holds Master's degrees in Psychology and Depth Psychology, and wrote her Master's thesis at Sonoma State University on the symbolic nature of Colony Collapse Disorder, the mysterious disappearance of the honeybees.
+Bonnie Bright, Ph.D. holds Master's degrees in Psychology and Depth Psychology, and wrote her Master's thesis at Sonoma State University on the symbolic nature of Colony Collapse Disorder, the mysterious disappearance of the honeybees, a topic she parlayed into the idea of "Culture Collapse Disorder" for her Ph.D.
+Dissertation at Pacifica Graduate Institute which she earned after a 15-year career in Marketing Communications serving clients in technology, media, music, software, and the nonprofit arena.

 Bonnie has presented nationally and internationally on depth psychology topics including at the 2012 Assisi Conference in Assisi, Italy, in July 2012, and at JSSS (The Jungian Society for Scholarly Studies) in New Orleans, August 2012.
 She has also presented at the 2012 Open Forum for Climate Change hosted by the Deep Democracy Institute, the "Aesthetic Nature of Change" International Conference hosted by the Institute for Cultural Change in Ojai, CA, along with "Conversations with a World Ensouled" at CIIS (California Institute for Integral Studies) in San Francisco and JFK University in Pleasant Hill, CA, and the "Seizing an Alternative" Ecological Conference in Claremont, CA, in 2015.

-Bonnie served on the board for AHBI, the Association for Holotropic Breathwork from 2007 to 2011, and has trained extensively in the Enneagram, a psycho-spiritual personality typology system, and in Indigenous Spiritual Technologies with African Elder, author, and teacher, Malidoma Somé.
+Bonnie served on the board for AHBI, the Association for Holotropic Breathwork (now the Grof Foundation), and the board for AWRT, American Women in Radio and Television in San Francisco.
+She has trained extensively in the Enneagram, a psycho-spiritual personality typology system, and in Indigenous Spiritual Technologies with African Elder, author, and teacher, Malidoma Somé.

-Bonnie hosts an online radio/podcast, "Depth Insights" where she and her guests take a depth psychological look at news, events, and phenomena in today's world, and is the Executive Editor of the semi-annual Depth Insights scholarly e-zine.
-She is currently working on an anthology, Depth Psychology and the Digital Age due on in 2015.
+Bonnie hosts an online radio show/podcast, "Depth Insights" where she and her guests take a depth psychological look at news, events, and phenomena in today's world, and is the Executive Editor of the semi-annual Depth Insights scholarly journal.
+Her anthology, Depth Psychology and the Digital Age, was published in 2016.
 You can find her on Twitter at www.twitter.com/bonniebright5 or on Facebook at www.Facebook.com/BonnieBright.DepthPsych

 About the Depth Psych Alliance Logo: